 We were very surprised by the amount of traffic on the road – almost all tour buses.
 None of the blogs that we had read had mentioned traffic and we had expected to have the road pretty much to ourselves.
 Unfortunately, it wasn’t like that for most of our first 2 days on the Pastoruri Highway.
 Of course, we did cycle it on a weekend; perhaps the road is quieter during the week.

-Highlight: Cycling the Pastoruri Highway
+Cycling the beautiful Pastoruri “Highway”

 Sunday 11th October: First campsite along the Pastoruri Highway to Second campsite along the Pastoruri Highway